wbazant/markerAlignmentsPaper/paper.md

 ### Our data
-Using the above workflow, we add eukaryotic detection analysis to our standard treatment of whole genome sequencing data on MicrobiomeDB [@oliveira2018microbiomedb], starting with Release 25 (2 Dec 2021).
-Below is a descri
+The above workflow lets us add eukaryotic detection analysis to our standard treatment of whole genome sequencing data on MicrobiomeDB [@oliveira2018microbiomedb].
+Starting with Release 25 (2 Dec 2021), all whole genome sequencing data available on our site - 5113 samples - in Release 25 - is additionally profiled for presence of eukaryotes.

-metagenomic samples of gut microbiome samples of developing children in DIABIMMUNE [@vatanen2016variation], as well as healthy humans from the Human Microbiome Project [@turnbaugh2007human].

-Our results from processing Human Microbiome Project data [@turnbaugh2007human] can be characterized broadly sensible but patchy overall.
-The most common taxa found are <i>Malassezia</i> and <i>Candida</i> fungi.
-Only 15 / 146 of stool samples report <i>S. cerevisiae </i>, an ubiquitous yeast that is likely to be present in the majority of the samples.
-This is in line with [@nash2017gut] who processed the same data through whole-genome alignments and report the sequencing depth use as insufficient to match sensitivity achieved by amplicon sequencing.
-Findings of eukaryotes that can potentially cause disease include a protozoan <i>Trichomonas tenax</i> in two oral samples, and 4/10 of samples from the subject ID 246515023 containing a fungus <i>Aspergillus fumigatus</i>.
+Our results from processing Human Microbiome Project data [@turnbaugh2007human] dovetail with [@nash2017gut] who compare the same stool samples sequenced with and without amplification of the fungal ITS2 region (WGS vs. ITS2).
+We find the same taxa as most common results: <i>Malassezia</i> and <i>Candida</i> fungi.
+We also agree with the conclusion that the sequencing depth of the samples was not sufficient to detect fungal taxa with sensitivity achieved by ITS2 sequencing - only 15 / 146 of stool samples report <i>S. cerevisiae </i>, an ubiquitous yeast that [@nash2017gut] find in the majority of the samples with ITS2, but only in a fraction of the samples with WGS.
+We nevertheless consider the results worth displaying: while the picture they draw is not complete, it contains enough information to generate hypotheses and further leads.
+Findings of eukaryotes that can potentially cause disease include a protozoan <i>Trichomonas tenax</i> in two oral samples, and 4 / 10 of samples from the subject ID 246515023 contain a disease-causing fungus <i>Aspergillus fumigatus</i>.

 Data from the DIABIMMUNE study [@vatanen2016variation] lets us cross-check our method with results reported in the original EukDetect publication.
 Having processed the same 1154 samples, we agree on 122 data points, EukDetect has additional 14, and we have additional 97.
 Some of the additional results can be explained as higher sensitivity of our method - for example, a common taxon S. cerevisiae is reported 67 times by us and 31 by EukDetect.
 The additional complexity of our method when handling unknown species produces a few disagreements.
 In sample G78909, EukDetect reports <i>Penicillium nordicum</i>, while our method reports a novel <i>Penicillium</i>, and in sample G78500, EukDetect's reported <i>Kazachstania unispora</i> is rejected by our method as an off-target hit.
 In sample G80329, our method agrees with EukDetect about <i>Candida parapsilosis</i>, and reports an additional <i>C. albicans</i> - plausibly, because the reads assigned to the two species align to entirely different markers.

 Processing infant stool samples from the Preterm Infant Resistome study [@gibson2016developmental] uncovered that a sample corresponding SRA run ID SRR3132435 has been colonised by organisms from the <i>Mucor</i> genus, possibly between sample collection and sequencing.
 This is not reported by EukDetect despite over three thousand reads from the sample mapping to <i>Mucor</i> markers, because they all get filtered out by the MAPQ >=30 filter.
 Our method reports a presence of a species of <i>Mucor</i> most similar to <i>M. velutinosus</i>, <i>M. circinelloides</i>, and <i>M. ambiguus</i>.
 A second source for this result is STAT [@katz2021stat], assigning 0.34% of the reads assigned to order <i>Mucorales</i> on the basis of k-mer similarity.

-Our interpretation of this result is that the sample has gone mouldy between sample collection and sequencing.
+\newpage

+## Conclusion

+We have shown that the MAPQ >= 30 filter used by EukDetect decreases the tool's sensitivity at detecting unknown species.
+The trade-offs offered by the filter are very attractive when it is applied to reads from source taxa that are highly similar to exactly one taxon in the reference, but it does not universally improve results.
+Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs - higher precision and recall for unknown species, but also an increased number of off-target hits.

+We conclude that while the value of MAPQ is linked to correctness of results in general, it is not a reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
+Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could filter on average MAPQ per detected taxon, or communicate the value in conjunction with other measures of uncertainty of results.

+We have developed a workflow for matching reads with a reference of marker genes based on an alternative filtering scheme using query identity and multiple alignments per query, which we consider a robust incremental improvement - we achieve higher sensitivity overall, better reporting of taxa not available in the reference, and enough reliability and throughput to let us proces thousands of samples for MicrobiomeDB.

+## Data availability
+All our software is publicly available under the MIT license: the Python package, (<i>github.com/wbazant/marker_alignments</i>), the Nextflow workflow (<i>github.com/wbazant/marker-alignments-nextflow</i>), and a mix of Python, Make, and Bash scripts to produce simulations, comparisons, and figures for this publication (<i>github.com/wbazant/markerAlignmentsPaper</i>).

 All results are publicly viewable and downloadable on MicrobiomeDB.
-In addition, results and scripts used for the DIABIMMUNE comparison can be found in supplemental material.
+In addition, the simulation results and the DIABIMMUNE comparison can be found in supplemental material.

-All in all, we are satisfied with the above workflow and consider it a robust incremental improvement.
+\newpage
+\newpage
+\newpage
+\newpage
+## Not in the paper

+\newpage
 ## Information about mismatches

 Assigning a read to the sequence it is most similar to is generally possible with `bowtie2`, and frequently very successful: reads simulated from 1908 / 3977 taxa map back with 100% precision as quoted before, and same-genus precision of mapping reads from a hold-out set is as high as 82%.